• Skip to primary navigation

 • Once brown both sides, remove to kitchen paper towel on a plate to remove excess oil.
 (Cook the second batch if cooking in batches).

-• Season the cooked zucchini/courgette with salt and black pepper.
+• Season the cooked zucchini/courgette with a pinch of salt, and black pepper.

-• When the spaghetti is cooked to al dente, drain well, keeping a cup/ 240ml of the cooking water, then add the pasta to the frying pan you cooked the zucchini/courgette in.
+• Tip the cooked pasta into the frying pan you cooked the zucchini/courgette in.

-• Add the cooked zucchini/courgette back to the pan with the spaghetti with the grated parmesan, half the basil and a little of the cooking water.
+• Add half of the cooked zucchini/courgette to the pan and sprinkle over the grated parmesan, and grated pecorino romano.
+Add half the torn basil leaves and a couple of spoonfuls of the cooking water.

 Notes